qinfchen/sigmajs-webcola/README.md

  - Use `grunt` to build and minify the plugin

 ## How to Use It
-Note: you need to an instance of sigma to run this plugin
+Note: you need to have an instance of sigma to run this plugin
 ```javascript
 var gSigma = new sigma({
     settings: {